fabiomercorio/fabiomercorio.github.io/index.md

 #### (Co)-Developed Tools
 - [*UPMurphi*](https://github.com/fabiomercorio/UPMurphi) is a tool for  linear and nonlinear continuous PDDL+ models with processes and events.
 It also handles huge state spaces through a disk-based algorithm
+-[[*DiNo*](https://github.com/KCL-Planning/DiNo)] A Planning tool built on top of UPMurphi that employs graph-based heuristics to speed up the plan synthesis (in collaboration with > Planning Group at King's College London)
-- [*GraphDBLP*](https://github.com/fabiomercorio/GraphDBLP) is a tool that models DBLP as a graph database for performing graph-based queries and social network analyses.
+- [*GraphDBLP*](https://github.com/fabiomercorio/GraphDBLP) is a tool that models DBLP as a graph database for performing graph-based queries and social network analyses

 I’m also interested in putting my research into practice, take a look to Research Projects section for further details.